 I like the routine that going to work provides.

-I like earning money and contributing to the family pot.
+I like earning money and contributing to the family pot, I’ve even looked hier at how Bitcoin can add to our finances.

 I like not feeling guilty when I splurge on something for myself.